 Quick & Easy Gel Nails at Home

-Mastering your own gel manicure at home just takes a little practice and a good method.
+Mastering your own gel nail manicure at home just takes a little practice and a good method.
 Follow these simple steps and put your personal touch on your Nails.

 You will need a Curing Lamp!

 To get a great manicure at home removing all the existing polish is essential for your NEW manicure to apply smoothly.
 (Especially important if you are removing any glitter)